Skip to main content

 1. Pre-sorting

 To begin with, the drums filled with batteries are dumped onto a wide conveyor belt that transitions into a sorting belt for pre-sorting.
 Along this belt, workers remove the large batteries and accumulators, such as those from drills and electric bicycles.
 Based on their composition, these are immediately sorted into different groups: electrical devices with built-in batteries, and rechargeable lithium, alkaline, lead, NiMH, and NiCd packs.
-Any bags are cut open and the large pieces of waste are removed, just like other waste streams such as lamps and electronics.
+Any bags are cut open and waste is removed, just like other waste streams such as lamps and electronics.

 The last step in the sorting process is sorting with artificial intelligence (AI) and x-ray.
+As battery-powered devices continue to multiply, so does the complexity of sorting these batteries.
 After all, some batteries can have exactly the same dimensions, but a different chemical composition.
 With the help of laser and x-ray scans, the batteries are identified based on their composition at this stage.
 Then, the individual batteries automatically end up in specific collection drums per chemical family, after which they are ready for recycling.

 After sorting